For Release 10:00 AM ET, March 14, 2025

 The composite economic indexes are key elements in an analytic system designed to signal peaks and troughs in the business cycle.
 Comprised of multiple independent indicators, the indexes are constructed to summarize and reveal common turning points in the economy in a clearer and more convincing manner than any individual component.

 The CEI reflects current economic conditions and is highly correlated with real GDP.
-The LEI is a predictive tool that anticipates—or “leads”—turning points in the business cycle by around six months.
+The LEI is a predictive tool that anticipates—or “leads”—turning points in the business cycle by around seven months.

-The eight components of the Leading Economic Index® for Brazil are:
+The seven components of Leading Economic Index® for Brazil are:

 The six components of the Coincident Economic Index® for Brazil are: